maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 of Maxima running with STACK libraries already loaded then run this directly.
 It is fairly straightforward with the following steps.

 * Get STACK working with Platform type set to 'Linux'.
 Run the health-check.
+It is important to do this everytime you upgrade your version.
 * Check your Maxima Lisp with **maxima --list-avail** to see what Lisps you have to run Maxima.
 We assume you have CLISP.
 Type **locate lisp.run** to find the path(s) for the next step.
 You might need to run the command as root, and if you